 Seasonal variability in the GOA is typically characterized by reduced runoff in the winter, coupled with strong downwelling dominant winds, which generally results in reduced salinity at depth (i.e., given the downwelling of freshwater).
 Peak precipitation and runoff tend to occur from September through November, while the periods of June to July are relatively dry.
 With increased precipitation during the months of September to November, the ACC tends to exhibit an exemplified baroclinic structure.
 When coupled with strong storms and winds during the winter, transport mechanisms from the ACC lead to greater current velocity and transport.
 Storms tend to peak around October to March in the GOA, which subsequently deepens the mixed layer of the ocean as well, reducing stratification and entraining phytoplankton/productivity to the bottom.
 By contrast, downwelling favorable winds occur at a reduced frequency during the summer, and winds are generally more variable during this period.
 Thus, during the spring to summer period (i.e. May to September), there tends to be potential for a relaxation of downwelling favorable winds, facilitating upwelling along the coast.
 Such relaxation of downwelling winds during this period can weaken the mixed-layer depth, and when coupled with increased solar radiance during the summer months, can result in stratification processes occurring, promoting a spring phytoplankton bloom.

 Considering that the GOA is a downwelling dominant system, it is paradoxical that the GOA is considered one of the most productive systems in the world.
 As such, the productivity from the GOA is likely impacted by a combination of factors, which can include topographic features and interannual variability that alter oceanographic features.
 Species that reside in the GOA likely exploit such features to aid in the success of recruitment, growth, and survival.
 With respect to Alaska sablefish, these species likely depend on various mechanisms within the GOA to ensure their success and proliferation.
 A key challenge for sablefish, who spawn along the continental slope is transport onto the shelf.
-Several mechanisms can aid in such transport mechanisms the GOA, which can include the formation and utilization of large-scale basin and mesoscale eddies.
+Several mechanisms can aid in such transport mechanisms in the GOA, which can include the formation and utilization of large-scale basin and mesoscale eddies.
 The utilization and prevalence of eddies has been thought to be beneficial for the success and survival of young sablefish given that eddies have been observed to have higher species richness and carry anomalous heat, salinity, nitrate, and nutrients from their formation region and can facilitate cross-shelf transport of both nutrients and resources, as well as larval transport onto the shelf.
 Furthermore, eddies can transport long filaments of chlorophyll from the shelf into the gulf, which can provide for rich foraging areas for many fish species (Ladd et al. 2007; Atwood et al. 2010).
 Here, the formation and prevalence of eddies and meanders has often been hypothesized to potentially result from events associated with a strong Aleutian Low, a positive Pacific Decadal Oscillation (PDO; leading mode of North Pacific sea surface temperature variability) phase, and El Nino events (associated with higher temperatures along the Alaska coast and increased runoff and precipitation) associated with the El Nino Southern Oscillation (ENSO), (Melsom et al. 1999; Gibson et al. 2019, 2023).
 In particular, during these events (i.e., positive PDO events), baroclinic instability in the AC and ACC as a result of increased precipitation can manifest, which aids in the development of eddies and meanders.